 Before I even get to editing any of the big camera photos, I thought I’d do the usual and write down all the info on what we did in one place for reference and in case our experience is useful to anyone!

 We stayed on Södermalm, the South Island and the location was ideal.
 This was our Airbnb.
-We were 5 minutes from a direct train to the airport which was good so travelling with the luggage was minimal.
+We were 5 minutes from a direct train to the airport which was good so travelling with the luggage was minimal, we were only holding our travel pillows at all the time.
 Apart from that we didn’t take any public transport and just walked everywhere.
 We stayed mainly on Södermalm and Djurgården, the island with all the attractions on, and in the way to that walked through Gamla Stan (the old town) most days.
 It took us about an hour to get to Djurgården at a leisurely pace with Ellis in the buggy and Milo on the boogie board.

 Weather wise we were pretty lucky.
 The forecast always seemed to be for rain but it was wildly pessimistic and always changed at the last minute and was mostly really nice.
 Two beautiful bright summer days, a couple with sun and cloud and a couple with some minor showers, and one proper shitty day where it rained all day and we were also sick, so we’re ignoring that day anyway!